Ghulam Murtaza Satti

-Ghulam Murtaza Satti is a Pakistani politician who has been a member of the National Assembly of Pakistan from 2002 to 2007.
-He have 4 daughters.
-The oldest is in university, the middle two are in A-levels and the youngest in O-level.
-His wife is a engineer who have her own company.
+Ghulam Murtaza Satti is a Pakistani politician and former member of the National Assembly of Pakistan.

 Political career

-He was elected nazim of the Narrh union council in Kahuta Tehsil in 2000 as a candidate of Pakistan Muslim League (Q).
+Satti was elected nazim of the Narrh union council in Kahuta Tehsil in 2000 as a candidate of Pakistan Muslim League (Q).

-He was elected to the National Assembly of Pakistan from Constituency NA-50 (Rawalpindi-I) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-50 (Rawalpindi-I) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election.
 He defeated Shahid Khaqan Abbasi.

-He ran for the seat of the National Assembly from Constituency NA-50 (Rawalpindi-I) as a candidate of PPP in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-50 (Rawalpindi-I) as a candidate of PPP in the 2008 Pakistani general election, but was unsuccessful.
 He received 77978 votes and lost the seat to Shahid Khaqan Abbasi.

-He ran for the seat of the National Assembly from Constituency NA-50 (Rawalpindi-I) as a candidate of PPP in 2013 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-50 (Rawalpindi-I) as a candidate of PPP in the 2013 Pakistani general election, but was unsuccessful.
 He received 45203 votes and lost the seat to Shahid Khaqan Abbasi.

 He joined Pakistan Tehreek-e-Insaf in 2017.